rui314/mold/README.md

 where `mold` must be included in the PATH environment variable.
 In this example The above example uses `gcc` as the linker driver.
 Use the `fuse-ld` option.
-If your GCC is recent enough to recognize this option
+If your GCC is recent enough to recognize this option.

-If you want to use mold for all projects, put the above snippet to ~/.config/config.nims.
+If you want to use mold for all projects, put the above snippet to `~/.config/config.nims`.

 If you are using macOS, you can modify config.nims in a similar manner.
 Here is an example with mold installed via Homebrew.